Govind Pansare: Books

-Assassination
+Death

 On 16 February 2015, at 9:25 am, Pansare and his wife Uma were returning from their morning walk from their society.
-Two men on a motorcycle shot five times at them at a close range outside their house.
+Two men on a motorcycle shot at them five times from a close range outside their house.
 Pansare was injured in his nape and chest.
 His wife was injured in her head.

 Both were taken to the Aster Aadhar Hospital by their daughter-in-law and grandsons.
-Where after surgery, both of their conditions were reported to have improved but they remained critical.
-His wife regained consciousness the same day but he remained in a coma.
+After surgery, the condition of both was reported to have improved but they remained critical.
+Uma regained consciousness the same day but Pansare remained in a coma.
 He regained consciousness on 17 February.

-On 20 February 2015, Pansare was airlifted to the Breach Candy Hospital after he reported a swelling in his lungs.
+On 20 February 2015, Pansare was airlifted to the Breach Candy Hospital after swelling in his lungs was reported.
 On the same day, Pansare succumbed to his injuries at the Breach Candy Hospital.
-The modus operandi of the attackers was similar to that used by the criminals who killed activist Narendra Dabholkar in a separate morning attack in August 2013.
-His funeral took place on 21 February.
+The modus operandi of the attackers was similar to that used by the criminals who killed activist Narendra Dabholkar in a separate morning attack in Maharashtra in August 2013.
+Pansare's funeral took place on 21 February.
 His wife was released from the Aster Aadhar Hospital on 4 March 2015.

 Reactions

 After the attack, Maharashtra Chief Minister, Devendra Fadnavis, said the police were trying to apprehend the attackers and road blocks had been established.
-Hamid Dabholkar, son of murdered activist Narendra Dabholkar, said that if police solved that case, it would have acted as a deterrent and Pansare would not have been attacked.
+Hamid Dabholkar, son of murdered activist Narendra Dabholkar, said that if police had solved his father's murder case, it would have acted as a deterrent and Pansare would not have been attacked.
 Sharad Pawar, leader of Nationalist Congress Party, said this was an attempt to silence the people who speak against extremists.
 Manikrao Thakre, an Indian National Congress leader, said that the attacks on Dabholkar and Pansare were a bad sign for the freedom of speech in Maharashtra state.
 After Pansare's death, the sales of his books increased.

 On the other hand, the Additional Director General of Police, K. L. Bishnoi, said that there were no connections between the Dabholkar and Pansare case, except that both of them were morning walkers.
 Hamid Dabholkar criticised the statement pointing out both Dabholkar and Pansare were rationalists and opponents of right-wing extremism, and had been threatened several times.